namanmodani/denotia/README.md

 We employed the following software while building Denotia.

 - Python to program the DL model
-- FreeSurfer and GrayNet to process T1-weighted MRI scans from FTLDNI.
+- FreeSurfer and GrayNet to process T1-weighted MRI scans from FTLDNI
-- PyTorch Geometric to build the GNN.
+- PyTorch Geometric to build the GNN
-- Heroku to create and deploy the web app for end-user access.
+- Heroku to create and deploy the web app for end-user access